QuentinBrosse/nsgroupfinder-web/README.md

 ```
 Home/
-  index.js
-  styles.css
+  index.js : The view (always named `index.js` !)
-  HomeWelcomingMessage/ : A component specific to this view
+  HomeWelcomingMessage.js : A component specific to this view (which will be used nowhere else)
-    index.js
-    styles.css
 ```

 ### Requirements